hanskellner/Fusion360Image2Surface/README.md

 Once the mesh or sketch is created it will be added to the drawing.
 You might have to "fit" the view to see it.

 If you have created a mesh then it's useful to convert it to a T-Spline or BRep for further modification.
+Note, Fusion has a limitation on the size of the mesh that can be converted.
+It's around 10K faces.

 - Mesh to T-Spline